 · To promote a healthy lifestyle and healthy meal choices through healthy eating workshops for children

 · To encourage children to take part in daily exercise through just dance, maths aerobics, gonoodle or the daily mile.

-· To celebrate sporting achievements in celebration assembly throughout the school year with trophies and certificates.
+· To celebrate sporting achievements throughout the school

 · To achieve the Gold School Games award

 · To enhance the teaching and learning of PE through professional coaches providing CPD

 · To educate and inspire children to have healthy lifestyles and to try a range of sports

-· Children will have the confidence and competence to take part in a range of sport competitions and physical sport within school and in conjunction with other schools.
+· Children will have the confidence and competence to take part in a range of sport competitions and physical sport within and outside of school

 · The children will have the opportunity to compete at school and regional levels.

 · Children will develop key skills through PE lessons and extra curricular activities